Shash08yadav/ReactCourse_by_SPD/react-basic/README.md

 1. **App** : Wrapper all => Parent
 2. **Heading**, **Author**, **Contents** => Child of Parent
 3. *Bulletin* => Child of Contents
+4. *Props* : Immutable Property given by Parents to child
+5. *State* : Intrinsic Characteristic of component itself